Doctoral Program

 - During the first half hour the student presents the research project.

-- The second half hour comprises a 30-minute QA session related to the research project.
-During this session the examiners can ask questions related to the fundamental concepts covered during the presentation.
+- The second half hour comprises a 30-minute Q&A session related to the research project.
+During this session, the examiners can ask questions related to the fundamental concepts covered during the presentation.
 This gives the opportunity to the examiners to assess general mastery of the area the student is working on, beyond the traditional confines of coursework.
 The examiners should make sure that there is enough diversity in the questions asked.

 Research Examination Decision